ulf-rodened/remarkable-basil/content/posts/how-to-use-alpha-vantage-postgresql-and-grafana-to-display-stock-prices-in-node-red.md

 ## Why use Grafana?

-Grafana is an open source solution for running data analytics, pulling up metrics that make sense of the massive amount of data & to monitor our apps with the help of cool customizable dashboards.
+Grafana is an open source solution for running data analytics, pulling up metrics that make sense of the massive amount of data and to monitor our apps with the help of cool customizable dashboards.

 Grafana connects with every possible data source, databases such as Graphite, Prometheus, Influx DB, ElasticSearch, MySQL, PostgreSQL etc.

-The tool helps us study, analyse & monitor data over a period of time, easilly make time series analytics.
+The tool helps us study, analyse & monitor data over a period of time, making it easy doing time series analytics.

 The framework has gained a lot of popularity in the industry and is deployed by big guns as PayPal, eBay, Intel and many more.